An unobtrusive text-to-speech workflow in GNOME

 Screen readers also have some features that are geared towards partially-sighted users.
 Both NVDA on Windows and VoiceOver on macOS support a mode that reads text under the mouse pointer.
 But on Linux, Orca’s Mouse Review feature works inconsistently under Wayland the modern display system for Linux.

-A 2021 blog post demonstrates how to set up a keyboard shortcut to trigger text-to-speech using an impressively short shell script.
-The script simply grabs the highlighted text from the clipboard’s primary selection buffer, and feeds that directly into the espeak synthesizer.
+A 2021 blog post demonstrates how to set up a keyboard shortcut to trigger text-to-speech on most any Linux desktop environment.
+The impressively short shell script simply grabs the highlighted text from the clipboard’s primary selection buffer, and feeds that directly into the espeak synthesizer.

 My favorite failure mode is when the script encounters text surrounded by double square brackets.
 The espeak synthesizer interprets what’s inside as raw phonetic data.
 The result is text that is a very exotic flavor of garbled. [[ If you happen to be using it now, this example will demonstrate exactly what I mean,. ]]